A-Z of health

-In most cases, the recommended plan is to first try a number of self-help techniques, such as limiting the amount of liquid your child drinks in the evening, making sure they go to the toilet before going to sleep.
+The recommended plan is usually to try a few measures yourself first, such as limiting the amount of liquid your child drinks in the evening, and making sure they go to the toilet before going to sleep.

-Reassuring your child that everything is okay is also important, don't tell them off or punish them for wetting the bed as this will not help and could make the problem worse.
-It's important for them to know they're not alone and it will get better.
+Reassuring your child that everything is okay is also important.
+Don't tell them off or punish them for wetting the bed as this won't help and could make the problem worse.
+It's important for them to know they're not alone, and it will get better.

-If self-help techniques alone don't help, a bedwetting alarm is often recommended.
+If these measures alone don't help, a bedwetting alarm is often recommended.
 These are moisture-sensitive pads a child wears on their night clothes.
 An alarm sounds if the child begins to pee.
 Over time, the alarm should help train a child to wake once their bladder is full.

 If an alarm doesn't work or is unsuitable, medication called desmopressin or oxybutinin can be used.

-Most children respond well to treatment, although bedwetting can sometimes return temporarily.
+Most children respond well to treatment, although bedwetting sometimes returns temporarily.